 Trick #4: Electric Cycle

-While shooting a self-timed long exposure photo with your camera on a tripod, wave a light stick in an up-and-down motion behind the cycle while walking backwards.
-Then, in a second long exposure shot, wave sparklers behind the cycle while walking backwards.
+While shooting a self-timed long exposure photo with your camera on a tripod, wave a light stick in an up-and-down motion behind the cycle while walking backward.
+Then, in a second long-exposure shot, wave sparklers behind the cycle while walking backward.
 Combine all the layers of the image together in Photoshop later.

 Trick #5: Portal

 Wave a light stick, wrapped in a plastic bag, in a circular motion while shooting a self-timed long exposure photo with your camera on a tripod.
 (The plastic bag will help capture more texture in your photo.)
 Shoot a second-long exposure image of a model from behind.
 Light your subject to create the illusion they’re standing in front of a portal.
 Combine the two images later in Photoshop.